joznia/alphatype/README.md

 It takes a string and draws it using Turtle.

-Only alpha characters are supported, and in uppercase only.
+Only alpha characters are supported, in lowercase only.

+The following symbols are also supported.

+- .
+- '
+- "
+- ?
+- !
+- =

 To use it, simply run it, and enter a string to be drawn onto the canvas.
 It must fit the criteria above.
 As long as the `turtle` module is available, your string will be drawn out onto the canvas.